-In our tsoHost web hosting review, we put the service to the test to find its strengths and weaknesses, and see if it belongs among the best web hosting services available.
+In our tsoHost review, we put the service to the test to find its strengths and weaknesses, and see if it belongs among the best web hosting services available.

 tsoHost: Plans and pricing